While we can’t judge a book by its cover, it might be a bit confusing if a publisher put a family photo on a book about computer repair.

 The company page profile image has the same dimensions and shows up as a square as pictured below.

 Company Page Background Image

 The LinkedIn background image for a company page is 1128px x 191px.
 This is another place to show off photos of your office, team, store, or product.
 Since this space is so small, it’s best to avoid a lot of text.
 Another item to note is that the profile picture covers part of the image on the left in desktop view.
 It covers part of the centre in mobile view.
-If you do include any important elements, it’s best to put them on the right.
+If you do include any information, it’s best to put it on the right.

 Instagram uses a profile picture that is 110px by 110px.
 If you have an account for your business, like the other platforms, this is a great place for your logo.
 If your business is a personal business, you could also use a photo of yourself as Instagram is a pretty casual place.
 Be sure to consider what’s in the background!

 Note on File Type

 To conclude this post, we thought we’d leave you with another note on file type.
 JPG or .jpg is good for photos, while PNG or .png is good for designs (things created in your design program that aren’t photographs).